Match HVAC Supplier Invoices to Purchase Orders

 The practical HVAC AP purchase order verification on the tax side is narrow: confirm the tax on each line (or at invoice level where the supplier does not break tax out by line) corresponds to a valid rate for the shipped-to province on the invoice date, and confirm the pre-tax extended is what flows to job-cost.
 If line-level tax is not shown, the invoice total has to be decomposed into pre-tax and tax components before coding.
 Skipping that decomposition is how GST ends up in a job's reported cost — never a large error per invoice, but systematic across a year's worth of bills, and visible in the gap between reported job margins and actual margins once the ITC recovery lands back in the GL.

-Context for why this matters operationally: according to NAICS 23822 plumbing, heating and air-conditioning contractors data published by the Government of Canada, Canadian plumbing, heating, and air-conditioning contractors — the NAICS 23822 industry HVAC contracting falls under — had average small- and medium-sized-business revenue of $705,300 in 2024, with 78% of businesses profitable.
-Firms in that size band are large enough to run a real job-cost function and small enough that an AP clerk, bookkeeper, or controller is often the same person; the discipline of separating tax at match time is one of the specific controls that protects the pre-tax figures feeding job-cost from the noise that would otherwise accumulate across a year of invoices.
+Government of Canada NAICS 23822 plumbing, heating and air-conditioning contractors data reports average SME revenue of $705,300 in 2024, with 78% of businesses profitable.
+Firms in that size band are large enough to run a real job-cost function and small enough that an AP clerk, bookkeeper, or controller is often the same person; separating tax at match time protects the pre-tax figures feeding job-cost from noise that would otherwise accumulate across a year of invoices.

 How structured extraction makes matching tractable at contractor scale

-Two things the product does not do are worth naming plainly.
-It does not run the match itself; the matching logic, the decisions on each exception, and the coding of matched lines remain the AP team's workflow.
-And it does not replace the delivery evidence discipline — the packing slips, BOLs, site photos, and confirmations still have to reach the AP person who is running the match.
-What extraction changes is the shape of the invoice when it enters the workflow.
-That one change is what makes every other layer in this article operate at the scale an HVAC contractor's AP function actually runs at.
+The product does not run the match itself.
+The matching logic, exception decisions, and coding of matched lines remain the AP team's workflow, and the packing slips, BOLs, site photos, and confirmations still have to reach the person running the match.
+Extraction changes the shape of the invoice when it enters the workflow, which is what lets the rest of the control operate at contractor scale.

 Extract invoice data to Excel with natural language prompts